HaydnRogan/lammps/doc/src/fix_rigid_abrade.rst

 *rigid/small* style.
 For *rigid/abrade*, these forces are further decomposed into normal and shear stresses by considering their associated surface normals and areas calculated through the triangulation.
 The imposed normal stress is compared against the *normal_hardness*, and the shear stress is compared against the product of the *normal_hardness* and *hardness_ratio*.
-If either hardness is exceeded, then abrasion is initiated and an abrasion velocity is calculated for the respective surface atom :ref:`(Capozza) <Capozza>`.
+If either hardness is exceeded, then abrasion is initiated and an abrasion velocity is calculated for the respective surface atom :ref:`(Capozza) <Capozza_fix>`.
 Surface atoms are integrated by their abrasion velocity inwards along their associated normals in their body coordinate systems.
 This permanently alters the particle shape and triangulation.
 Following any change in shape, the rigid-body properties for abraded particles are recomputed with respect to their updated triangulations.

 .. note::